El Calafate, Argentina: A Complete Travel Guide

 The mountains of El Chalten are home to the country’s best hikes

-However, if you really want to go (and you should, it’s GORGEOUS) and you don’t have the time to spend a few nights there, you can take a day trip to El Chalten from El Calafate.
+However, if you really want to go and you don’t have the time to spend a few nights there, you can take a day trip to El Chalten from El Calafate.

-Keep in mind that this will be a LONG day for just one hike.
+Keep in mind that this will be a LONG day.
 It’s a 3-hour drive there so you’ll have 6+ hours in the bus.

 On a clear day you’ll see Mount Fitz Roy towering over the laguna.